tmarktaylor/phmutest/README.md

 - The fixture can acquire and release resources or change context.
 - The fixture can make entries to the log displayed by --log.
+- The fixture can install patches to the code under test.

 Specify the --fixture function as a relative **dotted path** where `/` is replaced with `.`.